divyanshun9/Credit-Card-Fraud-Detection/README.md

-# Credit-Card-detection
+# Credit-Card-Fraud-Detection

-Credit Card detection is an important problem in the finance industry.
-Here's a general outline of a possible project for building a Credit Card detection system:
+Credit card fraud detection is an important problem in the finance industry.
+Here's a general outline of a possible project for building a Credit card fraud detection system:

 Data collection: data used here is from kaggle